tomas2p/fast-setup/README.md

 This project includes three main versions, each implemented differently to explore various technologies and approaches.
 Below is an overview of each version with links to their respective READMEs for more details.

----

 ## Versions

 ### 1. Bash Script

 This version uses a Bash script to create project structures.
 It is ideal for Unix/Linux environments and for those who prefer simple shell scripting solutions.

-More details in the Bash version README

----

 ### 2. Python with JSON